gplssm/elesplan-m_EMP-2108/README.md

 # Use it

-Download data for a specific [scenario](https://cloud.rl-institut.de/index.php/s/vvHNXc0IsW2clwz/download) (click the link to download).
+Download data for a specific [scenario](https://github.com/gplssm/elesplan-m_EMP-2108/wiki/Scenarios).

 Unzip data to your favorite location, let's call is <data-folder>.